Code-Institute-Submissions/Rubys-Riding-Center/README.md

   Features to Implement
   ---------------------
-   The Buy Now button- will in furure link to abasket allowing the client to order the items online.
+   The Buy Now button- will in furure link to a basket allowing the client to order the items online.

    Technologies Used:
     ----------------